YimingXu1213/llm-cluster/README.md

     - clinicSmall_correction_notes.csv -> documented the mis-labelled records for the original clinic data.

+    - codex review -> data augmentation: remove sensitive information and split the multi-topic reviews to multiple 1 topic review.
+Only maintain those comments regarding the presentation, remove the follow-up discussion under a specific comment.
+Remove duplicate results.

 results/

     - clinicSmallCleaned -> stored the 5 independent output results from our method